SAP-archive/xsk/docs-site/docs/setup/helm.md

     helm repo update
     ```

-1. Basic:
+1. Deployment

+#### Default Setup:

     ```
     helm install xsk xsk/xsk
     ```

-    ???+ info "Access"
+    ???+ info "Accessing the XSK Instance"
-        This will install XSK Deployment and Service with ClusterIP only.
+        Running this command will install XSK Deployment and Service with ClusterIP only.
-        To access the XSK instance execute the command that was printed in the console.
+        To access the XSK instance, execute the command that was printed in the console.

         Example: